LOCOSP/pwnBTcrackedFinder/README.md

 ## Prerequisites
 Before using this plugin, ensure that your Pwnagotchi has the following:
 1. **Bluetooth support** enabled.
-2. The file `/root/handshakes/wpa-sec.cracked.potfile` present and populated with entries in the following format: `hash:bssid:ssid`
+2. The file `/root/handshakes/wpa-sec.cracked.potfile` present and populated with entries in the following format: `hash:bssid:ssid:password`

 Where:
 - `hash` – Wi-Fi password hash.